AIDASoft/podio/doc/templates.md

 | `bare_type` | The type without the namespace                                                 |
 | `namespace` | The (potentially empty) namespace                                              |
 | `full_type` | The fully qualified type, corresponding to `{{ namespace }}::{{ bare_type }}`. |

+### Julia code generation
+Julia code generation was done as a part of Google Summer of Code [*documented here*](https://hepsoftwarefoundation.org/gsoc/blogs/2022/blog_PODIO_SoumilBaldota.html) in detail.